arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.3 =
+* Improved the architecture of the plugin laying foundation for future updates.
+Utilizing my [starter plugin framework](http://millionclues.com/lab/wordpress-starter-plugin-a-framework-for-quick-plugin-development/)
+* Bug fix: For images that had EXIF data, EXIF data was used instead of filename.
+Props to @mathieupellegrin for reporting this.
+* NEW: Added option to Insert Image Title into HTML.
+WordPress stopped including image titles since 3.5.
+Code from [Restore Image Title](https://wordpress.org/plugins/restore-image-title/) plugin was used.
+* NEW: Remove full stops ( . ) from filename.
+* NEW: Remove commas ( , ) from filename.
+* NEW: Remove all numbers ( 0-9 ) from filename.
+* NEW: Added a warning and user confirmaton before while clicking "Run Bulk Updater" button to prevent accidental clicks.
+* UI Improvement: Cleaned up the interface and moved the Bulk Updater to its own tab.
+* UI Improvement: Bulk updater log is now displayed in a neat box instead of just printing the results on the page.
+* Parts of the code was updated for more efficiency and faster processing.
+* Tested on WordPress 4.8.1.
+Result = pass.

 = 1.2 =
 * Added: Character filter options.
 Plugin now removes hyphens and underscores.